On the minimum modulus problem in number fields: Abstract

 \section{Abstract}

-The minimum modulus problem on covering systems was posed by Erd\H{o}s in 1950, who asked whether the minimum modulus of a covering system with distinct moduli is bounded.
+The minimum modulus problem on covering systems was posed in 1950 by Erd\H{o}s, who asked whether the minimum modulus of a covering system with distinct moduli is bounded.
 In 2007, Filaseta, Ford, Konyagin, Pomerance and Yu affirmed it if the reciprocal sum of the moduli of a covering system is bounded.
-Later in 2015, Hough resolved this problem by showing that the minimum modulus is at most $10^{16}$.
+Later in 2015, Hough resolved this problem by showing that the minimum modulus in any covering system with distinct moduli is at most $10^{16}$.
 In 2022, Balister, Bollob\'as, Morris, Sahasrabudhe and Tiba reduced this bound to $616,000$ by developing a versatile method called the distortion method.
-Recently, Klein, Koukoulopoulos and Lemieux generalized Hough's result by using this method.
-In this paper, we develop the distortion method by introducing the theory of probability measures associated to an inverse system.
-Following Klein et al.'s work, we derive an analogue of their theorem in the setting of number fields, which provides a solution to Erd\H{o}s' minimum modulus problem in number fields.
+Recently, Klein, Koukoulopoulos and Lemieux generalized Hough's result by using a suitable modification of the distortion method.
+In this paper, we develop the distortion method further by introducing the theory of probability measures associated to an inverse system.
+Following Klein et al.'s work, we provide a solution to Erd\H{o}s' minimum modulus problem in number fields.
+As an application, we prove that the $j$-th smallest norm in a minimal covering system of a number field with distinct moduli is bounded.

 \begin{nouppercase}

 \end{nouppercase}